tytydraco/yessleep/out/Something_is_wrong_with_my_wife_and_Is_memories.md

 ***

 I live up near the Berkshires in Massachusetts with my wife, whom I've been married to for 4 years.
 We met in college, freshman year, and have been through all the highs and lows, as expected in growing relationships.
 During the first year of our relationship, we were practically aimless and constantly bickered, making up things to be upset about.
 The main reason for this is because this was the first time either of us had been in a serious relationship.
 At first, we struggled to find common ground during arguments but we've learned how to communicate since then.
 We've been very patient with each other in every possible scenario we come across and I have always tried to be there for her during our rough patches.
-With all of that said, let me explain why I've come on  here to share the events of the past few nights or so.
+Which is why I've come on  here to share the events of the past few nights or so.

 For context, my wife loves to mess with me and tease me, which is usually lighthearted and funny for the both of us.
 However, recently something's been happening that goes beyond her usual antics.